Ricardosgeral/relier/README.md

 This page allows to select between a turbine and a eletromagnetic flowmeter.
 ***relier*** was designed to use low budget sensors.
 Thus, initially, only allowed the use of a turbine type flowmeter.
-However, since LNEC laboratory owns a eletromagnetic type flowmeter ([Danfoss MAGFLO 5000](http://apps.watersurplus.com/techlib/Fluidyne/Fluidyne_Flowmeter_Mag1100_Mag3100_spec_D499.pdf)), the software was adapted to also allow its use (communication via USB serial port of the raspberry pi).
+However, since LNEC laboratory owns a eletromagnetic type flowmeter ([Danfoss MAGFLO 5000](http://apps.watersurplus.com/techlib/Fluidyne/Fluidyne_Flowmeter_Mag1100_Mag3100_spec_D499.pdf)), the software was adapted to also allow its use (communication via USB serial port of the Raspberry Pi).

 ![page6](Media/images/GUI/relier_page6_flowmeter.PNG)